mrbreastly/pauseai/src/posts/digital-brains.md

 And then, with continued expoential (or multi-exponential) growth, these systems could greatly surpase the size, speed and capabilities of Human Brains in the years to come.

+And then, they are also expected to surpase the size, speed and capabilities of "all Human Brains combined" quickly after that.
+E.g.
+Quotes:
+- AI Reseracher Survey
+- Elon Musk
+- Ray Kurwil

 ## Uncontrollable scaling